Understanding and Applying Bloom's Taxonomy Verbs in the Affective Domain

 -

 Learning Objectives: Frame learning objectives clearly using verbs appropriate for the desired affective level.
-For example, instead of saying "Students will understand the importance of teamwork," aim for a more specific and measurable objective like "Students will value teamwork by actively participating in group projects and defending the benefits of collaborative work."
+As an example, instead of saying "Students will understand the importance of teamwork," aim for a more specific and measurable objective like "Students will value teamwork by actively participating in group projects and defending the benefits of collaborative work."

 -